Build

 To see what a given session actually has access to, call get_my_profile.
 It returns your user record, active account, available accounts, subscription status, and any platform-level scopes granted to the session.

-Headers Sent to Lev
+Headers sent to Lev

 Every call the MCP server makes to lev-backend carries a predictable header set.
 You do not need to set these — they are listed so you can spot them in traces and logs.

-Switching Accounts
+Switching accounts

 Some Lev users belong to more than one account — a brokerage and a lender, for example.
 The MCP server supports switching between them without ending the session.